Weather risks: strategies to mitigate the risk of insufficient moisture

 When it occurs?

 Insufficient moisture can occur anytime during the growing season when the tree needs moisture.
 Critical periods for moisture include bloom, seed set, fruit sizing (especially during cell division in the first few weeks after bloom), fruit bud initiation, fruit ripening and tree hardening.
 An online tool to track the amount of precipitation your region has received are the Agriculture and Agri-Food Canada Agroclimate maps.
-Information on determining irrigation needs for fruit crops in Ontario in your orchard can be found in the OMAFRA factsheet, Monitoring Soil Moisture to Improve Irrigation Decisions.
+Information on determining irrigation needs for fruit crops in Ontario in your orchard can be found in the OMAFRA fact sheet, Monitoring soil moisture to improve irrigation decisions.
 Information on the use of irrigation in agriculture can be found on the OMAFRA website.
 There are also two ONFruit blog posts by Rebecca Shortt, Engineer, Water Quantity, OMAFRA, posted during the dry year of 2016 titled Irrigation Update and How Long do I Run my Drip Lines.

 Where it occurs?

-Dry conditions can occur in orchards across Ontario, but the effects are worse on sandier soils with low-water holding capacity (eg. low organic matter).
+Dry conditions can occur in orchards across Ontario, but the effects are worse on sandier soils with low-water holding capacity (for example, low organic matter).
 Hot temperatures will exacerbate the problem due to increased evapotranspiration losses from the trees.
 Peaches and nectarines are more vulnerable to insufficient moisture, as are trees on dwarfing rootstock that have limited rooting area (eg. apples on M9 size rootstock, sweet cherries on Gisela).
 Intensive orchard systems with trees planted at higher densities have competition between trees and will need supplemental water.

 What can you do?